 Rosenborg Castle – one of the most significant and characteristic buildings in Copenhagen which nowadays houses some of Denmark’s greatest treasures as the Crown Jewels and Crown Regalia.

 Christiansborg Palace – a former royal residence which is a government building these days.
-It is a seat of Danish Parliament, the Danish Prime Minister’s Office, and the Supreme Court.
-The palace is also used by the Danish queen for official events.
+It is a seat of the Danish Parliament, the Danish Prime Minister’s Office, and the Supreme Court.
+The palace is also used by the Danish Queen for official events.

 Nyhavn – this is a whole district and not just one building.
-Nyhavn, in English: New Harbor, is a very picturesque waterfront consisting of 17th and 18th century townhouses and a canal that harbors historical wooden ships.
-This is a great entertainment area with bars, restaurant and cafes and you have undoubtably seen it on Instagram.
+Nyhavn, in English: New Harbor, is a very picturesque waterfront consisting of 17th and 18th-century townhouses and a canal that harbours historical wooden ships.
+This is a great entertainment area with bars, restaurants and cafes and you have undoubtedly seen it on Instagram.

 Bike rental in Copenhagen